 The Council for Six Sigma Certification accredits a provider’s to training/certification they provide to their customers.
 Our standards are strict but we do not consider all the value which can be provided.
 Different products are designed to serve different markets.

-The Council for Six Sigma Certification is not a review site and does not make recommendations.
+The Council for Six Sigma Certification conducts a formal review of each provider in our directory.
 All the providers in our directory have been found to meet our standard at the time of their application, but additional considerations may be just as important to you.
 Let this list of additional factors guide you through your selection of one of our approved providers.